Drenica: World War II

 During World War II, Drenica was among the many regions of Kosovo where Serb settlers were subjected to persecution by Albanian paramilitaries, including expulsions and murders.
 The Drenica Uprising of 1945, in which the Albanians of Drenica resisted Yugoslav control after the Yugoslav partisans committed many atrocities against the locals, began on 22 January and ended on 18 February.
-This began when 75 well-known Drenica Albanians were killed by having their heads bashed in by sledgehammers, and were then thrown into a large ditch - the whole Drenica region, at this time numbering around 35,000 inhabitants, rose in revolt as a result of these actions in a bid for freedom.
+This began when 75 well-known Drenica Albanians were killed by having their heads bashed in by sledgehammers, and were then thrown into a large ditch – the whole Drenica region, at this time numbering around 35,000 inhabitants, rose in revolt as a result of these actions in a bid for freedom.
 The Drenica uprising was sustained by over 6,000 men.
-The Drenica region was surrounded by 12-15 partisan brigades, which comprised 36,000-50,000 Serbs, Montenegrins, Bulgarians and Albanians.
+The Drenica region was surrounded by 12–15 partisan brigades, which comprised 36,000–50,000 Serbs, Montenegrins, Bulgarians and Albanians.
 The fighting lasted for 28 days, and 430 Drenica fighters were subsequently killed or wounded.
 Over 150 homes were looted or burnt down, and around 6,000 inhabitants of Drenica, Vushtrri and Mitrovica were deprived of food and all of their belongings.
 Partisan casualties numbered to 2,550 dead, 6,000 wounded and 850 prisoners captured.
-On the 18th of February, on the final day of fighting, the main commanders of the uprising fell in battle - they were Shaban Polluzha, Miftar Bajraktari, Mehmet Gradica and Gani Llaushi.
+On the 18th of February, on the final day of fighting, the main commanders of the uprising fell in battle – they were Shaban Polluzha, Miftar Bajraktari, Mehmet Gradica and Gani Llaushi.
 Due to the death of these important commanders, and the lack of ammunition, the Drenica uprising crumbled.

 Kosovo War

 The villages surrounding the towns of Drenas and Skenderaj were the birthplace of the ethnic Albanian separatist Kosovo Liberation Army (KLA) and a stronghold of Albanian nationalism.
 By 1997, Albanians had begun to refer to Drenica as "liberated territory" because of the local KLA presence.
 The government considered Drenica a hotbed of "Albanian terrorism."
 Drenica was a KLA stronghold throughout and prior to the Kosovo War, and saw many armed conflicts against the security forces of FR Yugoslavia.
 It was also a safe place for refugees coming from other parts of Kosovo.
 In 1998, Serb police and military launched a campaign in Drenica that terrorised the local population and culminated with the Attack on Prekaz against the Jashari family.
 Serb forces killed 80 Albanians, of which 25 were women and children, and former Serbian president Milan Milutinović commended the massacre.

 The Yugoslav army and paramilitary units used the Feronikel plant near Drenas as a base for operations during the war.
 Before the war, the factory produced nickel and ore.
 After the Albanian workers were laid off or expelled, it was also used as a barracks and a fire base, in which cannons and rockets were fired against KLA positions.
-The plant was bombed by NATO forces on April 29, 1999, causing an unknown number of casualties and extensive damage.